Divorce Attorney Kay Snyder

 This approach is when the two parties cannot agree either on the terms of the divorce or the divorce itself.
 The former spouses may agree on some of the matters, but if the two disagree on any part of it then it is considered Contested.

-Some terms that may be disputed between the two include child custody, child support, parenting time, division of assets, and spousal maintenance.
-With this type of divorce it will be important to have an aggressive, strategic divorce attorney working for you and your rights.
+Some areas that may be disputed between the two include child custody, child support, parenting time, division of assets, and spousal maintenance.
+With this type of divorce matters can become complicated quickly with court hearings, meetings with the opposing attorney, motions and paperwork.

 An uncontested divorce, unlike a contested divorce, is when both parties agree on the terms of the divorce without having to go to court.
 This is the most ideal type of divorce, as the court does not need to divide up any assets or make decisions about child support or custody.

 This type of process is much quicker, more financially beneficial, and is less complicated.
-Compromise is an important part of this approach and, if achieved, the chances of success are much greater.
-It is still important to have a trusted divorce attorney working for you even in an uncontested divorce.
+Compromise is an important part of this approach and, if achieved, the chances of favorable outcomes are much greater.
+It is still important to have a knowledgeable divorce attorney working for you even in an uncontested divorce.
 Your divorce attorney will know what motions to file and when to file them.
-The divorce attorney will also make sure all matters are legally binding and will do much of the work that a judge might have done in the event you would have needed to go to court.
+The attorney will also make sure all matters are legally binding and will do much of the work that a judge might have done in the event you would have needed to go to court.